 Following the review, the application will be submitted to the President or governor with a recommendation.
 The appropriate government official will then make a decision on the request for clemency.

 If felons are successful in achieving a pardon, they will be able to once again own a firearm.
+However, we always recommend that you speak to lawyers throughout the process to make sure you’re successful.

 Supporting a Felon in Receiving Firearm Rights